 On July 8, 2022, at approximately 12:29 a.m.
 Central Standard Time (CT), the Osage Pipeline System ruptured at MP 6.99 in Payne County, Oklahoma.
-Osage discharged an estimated 7,110 barrels of crude oil onto land belonging to the Sac and Fox Nation.
+Osage discharged an estimated 7,110 barrels of crude oil onto land belonging to members of the Sac and Fox Nation.
 The crude oil migrated from land to Skull Creek, a tributary to the Cimarron River, and traveled 0.75 miles down the creek.
-The crude oil release contaminated soil and surface water and impacted wildlife, including fish, birds, and terrestrial animals.1
+The crude oil release contaminated soil and surface water and impacted wildlife, including fish, birds, and terrestrial animals.

 As a result of the investigation, it is alleged that you have committed a probable violation of the Pipeline Safety Regulations, Title 49, Code of Federal Regulations (CFR).
+This amended Notice replaces the Notice that was previously issued on February 2, 2024.
 The item investigated and the probable violation is:

-1 As a result of the rupture, PHMSA issued a Notice of Proposed Safety Order which was resolved in a Consent Agreement and Order.
+&lt;sup>1 As a result of the rupture, PHMSA issued a Notice of Proposed Safety Order which was resolved in a Consent Agreement and Order.
 See Osage Pipe Line Company, LLC, Consent Agreement and Order, CPF No. 4-2022-055-NOPSO, 2022 WL 16900267 (Oct.
 19, 2022).